 You use the CSRun Command-Line Tool to run your application in the compute emulator.
 CSRun starts the compute emulator if it is not yet running.
 When the compute emulator starts, a notification area icon is displayed.
-You can right-click this icon to display the user interfaces for the compute emulator and the Windows Azure storage emulator and to start or stop these services.
+You can right-click this icon to display the user interfaces for the compute emulator and the Microsoft Azure storage emulator and to start or stop these services.
 You must run the CSRun Command-Line Tool with administrative privileges.
 If you do not run the tool from an elevated command prompt, two User Access Control (UAC) prompts are displayed each time you start the compute emulator.

 To run an additional application in the compute emulator, run the CSRun Command-Line Tool again.
 Each instance of a running application is displayed as a cloud service in the user interface.
 The user interface of the compute emulator does not support running additional instances of an application.
 To update the configuration of a cloud service, run the tool with the /update option and the path to the new configuration file.

 Starting with Azure SDK for .NET - November 2011 the default install location is C:\Program Files\Microsoft SDKs\Azure\Emulator.

 For Azure SDK version 1.5 the default install location is C:\Program Files\Azure Emulator\emulator.

 For Azure SDK version 1.4 and earlier the default install location is C:\Program Files\Azure Emulator\emulator.

 Click Start, point to All Programs, and then click Windows Azure SDK.

 Right-click Windows Azure SDK Command Prompt, and then click Run as administrator.